-ARPA funds are to provide 50% of the project cost.
-Remaining funds will be assessed to the Drainage District in accordance with the Michigan Drain Code, Act 40 of the Public Acts of 1956, as amended.
-This will include apportionments to properties, Cohoctah Township, and Livingston County.
+ARPA funds are to provide a portion of the project cost.
+Remaining funds will have to be borrowed to fund construction costs, which will be assessed to the Drainage District in accordance with the Michigan Drain Code, Act 40 of the Public Acts of 1956, as amended.
+This will include apportionments to properties and public corporations within the drainage district.
+Affected public corporations include Cohoctah and Howell Townships as well as Livingston County

 Describe the financial sustainability plan for the years beyond County funding. (if applicable) MCL 280.196 (Section 196 of the Michigan Drain Code) addresses maintenance parameters for county drains under the Michigan Drain Code.
-Necessary maintenance will be assessed to the drainage district by law as has been historically done.
+Necessary maintenance will be assessed to the drainage district by law.